 - This two-year public institution is located in Downey, CA, and offers on-campus ESL, medical assisting and EMT classes; court reporting classes can be completed on-campus and online.

 - GED classes can be completed through at-home study and on-campus.

 General Educational Development

-Community colleges and adult education centers usually offer GED prep classes.
-Students can also complete GED courses online, or they can buy books that help prepare for the test.
+Community colleges and adult education centers usually offer GED prep classes that prepare adults to take a test and earn their high school diploma.
+Students can complete GED courses online, or they can buy books that help prepare for the test.
 Public libraries usually have GED prep books available.